jansdhillon/landscape-demo/README.md

 chmod +x start.sh
 ```

-In this demo we will use the Juju, LXD, and yq snaps:
+In this demo we will use the Juju, LXD, and yq snaps.
+Install
+them if you have not already:

 ```bash
 sudo snap install yq